kklimonda/neutron/doc/source/policies/neutron-teams.rst

 Neutron Teams
 =============

-Given all of the above, Neutron has a number of core reviewer teams with responsibility over the areas of code listed below:
+Given all of the above, Neutron has the following core reviewer teams with responsibility over the areas of code listed below:

 Neutron Core Reviewer Team